Beef Tips with Gravy

 My favorite way to serve this meal is with creamy mashed potatoes, but if you’re short on time, egg noodles are a great substitute.

-Because beef tips and gravy are rich and savory, I recommend serving them with a bright slightly sweet vegetables such as carrots, sweet corn, beets, or petite baby peas.
+Because beef tips and gravy are rich and savory, I recommend serving them with bright and slightly sweet vegetables such as carrots, sweet corn, beets, or petite baby peas.
 Warm dinner rolls are great for scooping up the last of the yummy gravy, too!
 These tender beef tips are the star of the show though!

 Storage